-Landec generated \$21.0 million of cash from operating activities during fiscal year 2014 compared to generating \$21.2 million from operating activities during fiscal year 2013.
-The primary sources of cash from operating activities during fiscal year 2014 were from (1) \$19.3 million of net income, (2) \$8.5 million of depreciation/amortization and stock-based compensation expenses and (3) a \$5.6 million net increase in deferred tax liabilities.
-The primary uses of cash from operating activities were from the \$10.0 million non-cash increase in the Company's investment in Windset and a net increase of \$2.7 million in working capital, excluding the portion of the increase in income taxes receivable which is attributable to the tax benefit from stock-based compensation.
+Landec generated \$26.2 million of cash from operating activities during fiscal year 2015 compared to generating \$21.0 million from operating activities during fiscal year 2015 were from (1) \$13.7 million of net income, (2) \$8.7 million of depreciation/amortization and stock-based compensation expenses, (3) a \$4.2 million net increase in deferred tax liabilities and (4) a net decrease of \$3.3 million in working capital.
+Theses sources of cash were partially offset by the \$3.9 million non-cash increase in the value of the Company's investment in Windset.